 Muut שרף-tekstit:

-Heprean sana שרף esiintyy myös kahdessa muussa Jesajan kirjan tekstissä (Jes.
+Heprean sana שרף saraf/seraf esiintyy myös kahdessa muussa Jesajan kirjan tekstissä (Jes.
 14: 29 ja 30: 6), joissa se on suomennettu sanalla ’lentävä käärme’ (1933), ’siivekäs lisko’ (1992), ’lentävä tulinen käärme/myrkkykäärme’ (2012).
-Sanat נחש nachash ja שרף saraf ovat 5.
-Moos.
-8: 15:ssa mielenkiintoisesti peräkkäin!

 Other שרף-texts:

-The Hebrew word שרף also appears in two other texts in the Book of Isaiah (Isa.
+The Hebrew word שרף saraf/seraf also appears in two other texts in the Book of Isaiah (Isa.
 14:29 and 30:6), where it is translated into Finnish as ‘flying serpent’ (1933), ‘winged lizard’ (1992), ‘flying fiery serpent/poisonous serpent’ (2012).
-The words נחש nachash and שרף saraf are interestingly consecutive in Deuteronomy 8:15!

-Jesajan kuvauksen mukaan serafeilla on kuusi siipeä, joilla he peittävät sekä kasvonsa että jalkansa ja lentävät (Jes.
+Jesajan kuvauksen mukaan serafeilla on kuusi siipeä, joilla ne peittävät sekä kasvonsa että jalkansa ja lentävät (Jes.
 6: 2).
 Serafit luetaan enkelihin tässä Jesajan tekstissä.
 Kaikissa muissa Vanhan Testamentin teksteissä sana שרשפי -שרף seraf-serafim liittyy käärmeeseen.

 Saraf-verbi: